Accounting Policy

 ii) Current Liabilities as per balance sheet (excluding current maturities of long term borrowings and lease liability and interest accrued on long-term borrowings) and liabilities classified as held for sale.

-Generation: Comprises of generation of power from hydroelectric sources and thermal sources (coal, gas and oil) from plants owned and operated under lease arrangement and related ancillary services.
+Thermal and Hydro: Comprises of generation of Thermal and Hydro power from hydroelectric sources and thermal sources (coal, gas and oil) from plants owned and operated under lease arrangement and related ancillary services.

 Transmission and Distribution: Comprises of transmission and distribution network, sale of power to retail customers through distribution network and related ancillary services.